JM-Rishav/FinHack-3/README.md

 As a data scientist, LTFS  has tasked you with building a model given the Top-up loan bucket of 128655 customers along with demographic and bureau data, predict the right bucket/period for 14745 customers in the test data.

+<h3> Data Dictionary </h3>
+Train_Data.zip
+This zip file contains the train files for demography data and bureau data.
+The data dictionary is also included here.
+Test_Data.zip
+This zip file contains information on demography data and bureau data for a different set of customers Sample Submission
+This file contains the exact submission format for the predictions.
+Please submit CSV file only.

+Variable	Definition
+ID	Unique Identifier for a row
+Top-up Month	(Target) bucket/period for the Top-up Loan